 We maintain physical, electronic, and procedural safeguards designed to protect your personal account information.
-All transactions on the program website are secured by Secure Sockets Layer ("SSL") protocol and 128-bit encryption.
+All transactions on the program website are secured by Secure Sockets Layer ("SSL") protocol and 256-bit encryption.
 SSL is used to establish a secure connection between your personal computer and the program server, while encryption transmits information in a scrambled format.

 For your security, we will not include personal or contact information in non-secure emails.
 To protect your own privacy, we advise you not to communicate confidential and/or personal information, such as Social Security and account numbers, to us via non-secure emails.
-Instead, take advantage of the secure features of the program website to encrypt your email correspondence.
-To do this, you will need a browser that supports SSL protocol.